Rider128/FontOns/README.md

 # FontOns
-Fontons is a realtime software your pc's information
+Fontons is a realtime task manager online for your pc's information